AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 ```

 ## 4. AWS VPC
-It's now time to create a VPC in AWS.
+Next, we will complete this lab by creating a VPC in AWS.

 ### 4.1  Create AWS VPC